Tzvet05/INDULC/README.md

 #### Flags

 A flag can be either a number or a mnemonic string.
-The mnemonic string must be supported by the provided ISA.
-Its value must be supported by the provided ISA.
+Its mnemonic string or value must be supported by the provided ISA.

 ### Defines